 Both models offer greater agility and tighter handling than the average small crossover, albeit at the expensive of cargo space.
 The Tucson has the advantage in looks and refinement, while the CX-5 can carry more while using less gas.

 Our Verdict: Mazda CX-5

-Stellar fuel economy and a tad more space put the Mazda on top.
+Stellar fuel economy a tad more space, and a more powerful range-topping engine put the Mazda on top.